12 Health Benefits of Lavender that Wonderful Herb

 Lavender oil is useful for digestion as it improves the mobility of the intestine and nutrient absorption.
 The oil also stimulates the production of gastric juices including bile which aids in treating indigestion, stomach pain, colic, flatulence, vomiting, and diarrhea.
 According to one study, lavender stops the growth of pathogens but doesn’t harm beneficial bacteria.
 For digestive aid, lavender oil can be taken as a tea.
 To help improve your digestive check this out!

 Lavender essential oil is good for urinary disorders because it stimulates urine production.
 It helps in restoring hormonal balance, reduces cystitis (inflammation of the urinary bladder) and reduces cramping.

 I hope the information I have provided about the medicinal qualities of this natural herbal remedy will be useful to you or someone in your family.
-Another great idea is use Lavender Oil as a chemical free alternative for perfume.
+Another great idea is to use Lavender Oil as a chemical-free alternative for perfume.
 You will have a natural scent that will smell better than any expensive perfume.
 Please just remember to always check with your health-care provider before using any herbal remedy especially if you are already on medication.
 It is always better to be safe than sorry!
 Lavender can be used as an oil!